freeflyaz/event/README.md

 - Show a loader (e.g. spinner) when fetching the event list.
 - Create an `ApiClient` service as a JavaScript Module that shares the logic for calling `fetch` and abstracts it behind methods (i.e.: `apiClient.getMessages()`).

+## 👩‍🔬 Experimental

+For the first time in the history of weekly assessments, we're testing your submissions with Cypress (end-to-end testing)!
+This is completely optional, so focus first on completing the requirements, don't worry if the tests don't pass.

+You have two different options for running the test locally:

+- `npm t`: This one will run the Cypress test runner only.
+That means that your client and server should be up and running (listening to 3000 and 3001 respectively).
+Also, the database should be up and listening.

+- `npm run test:open`: This option is the same as the previous one, but it opens cypress' browser so you can see what it does.
+So cool.